-This project was carried out within the framework and through funding provided by the Leibniz Graduate School SUTAS (Sustainable Use of Tropical Aquatic Systems; SAW-2013-ZMT-4) and the Leibniz Centre for Tropical Marine Research (ZMT) based in Bremen, Germany.
-E. Fay Belshe was supported by the German Academic Exchange Service (DAAD) with funds from the German Federal Ministry of Education and Research (BMBF) and the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement n° 605728 (P.R.I.M.E. - Postdoctoral Researchers International Mobility Experience).
-D. Hoeijmakers and N. Herran were supported by SUTAS and M. Teichberg was supported by the German Research Foundation (DFG) within the Individual Grants Program, project SEAMAC, TE 1046/3-1.
-We thank the following people and organizations that supported this work: D Dr. Muhando and Dr. Jidowii at the Institute of Marine Sciences (IMS), University of Dar es Saalam, and Uli Kloiber and team from the Chumbe Island Coral Park Ltd. (CHICOP).
-Lastly, we would like to thank Dr. Benjamin Bolker (McMaster University, Canada) for support and advice on modelling procedures and statistical analysis.
+Acknowledgements.
+This project was carried out within the framework of and through funding provided by the Leibniz Graduate School SUTAS (Sustainable Use of Tropical Aquatic Systems; SAW-2013-ZMT-4) and the Leibniz Centre for Tropical Marine Research (ZMT) based in Bremen, Germany.
+Elizabeth Fay Belshe was supported by the German Academic Exchange Service (DAAD) with funds from the German Federal Ministry of Education and Research (BMBF) and the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement no. 605728 (P.R.I.M.E. - Postdoctoral Researchers International Mobility Experience).
+Dieuwke Hoeijmakers and Natalia Herran were supported by SUTAS and Mirta Teichberg was supported by the German Research Foundation (DFG) within the Individual Grants Program, project SEAMAC, TE 1046/3-1.
+We thank the following people and organizations that supported this work: Dr. Christopher Muhando and Dr. Narriman S. Jiddawi at the Institute of Marine Sciences (IMS), University of Dar es Saalam, and Uli Kloiber and team from the Chumbe Island Coral Park Ltd. (CHICOP).
+Lastly, we would like to thank Dr. Benjamin Bolker (McMaster University, Canada) for support and advice on modeling procedures and statistical analysis.